 Meaning

 “It is eerie being all but alone in Westminster Abbey.
 Without the tourists, there are only the dead, many of them kings and queens.
 They speak powerfully and put my thoughts into vivid perspective.” presents a viewpoint centered on life.
-It implies that life unfolds in unexpected ways and encourages us to remember that unexpected events often teach us.
+It implies that life rarely follows a perfect plan and encourages us to remember that the present moment deserves attention.

 Theme